cislrpi/io/README.md

-CelIO
+@cisl/io
 =====

-A framework for building distributed, multimodal applications
+A framework for building distributed applications and the coolest of Jupiter's moons.

 ## Installation
 ```bash